 Lady Liberty Block Quilt via Craftsy member a1angiem

 Whether you are a novice or experienced embroiderer, your machine dealer is your single best resource.
 This is in part because manufacturers require dealers to be technically adept users of the machines they sell, so you dealer should truly be an expert.
 Great dealers are personal cheerleaders, offering a seemingly limitless supply of tips, ideas and encouragement.
 From them, you can gain the knowledge, enthusiasm and confidence necessary to succeed.

 Moreover, while embroidery machines all basically do the same thing, each machine operates in a different way.
 Most dealers provide owner classes that will help you become familiar with options specific to your machine.

 On the Go Bag via Craftsy member Cindy Dodemont

 Project classes further sharpen your skills and provide additional support from instructors and peers.
 Many dealers even offer refresher courses from time to time, reinforcing basic skills and machine functions beneficial for all skill levels of machine embroiderers.
 This is why having a relationship with your dealer can be so helpful!

-Take classes in person, or check out Bluprint’s collection of online embroidery classes, which can be viewed as many times as you like, for as long as you like, on demand day or night.
+Take classes in person, or check out Craftsy’s collection of online embroidery classes, which can be viewed as many times as you like, for as long as you like, on demand day or night.
 Use your own machine at home to make beautiful embroidered bags, shirts and quilts.

 For technical issues specific to your machine, software, needles or thread, online forums are a good source for troubleshooting help.
-The Bluprint embroidery community is another great resource.
+The Craftsy embroidery community is another great resource.
 Most embroidery machine manufacturers have help pages on their websites and forums for users to seek advice and share information.

 3. Read all you can about machine embroidery